lkcao/lkcao.github.io/_pages/about.md

 Before starting my Ph.D., I obtained my master's degree from [Tsinghua University](https://www.sss.tsinghua.edu.cn/sssen/), where I worked on social networks and entrepreneurship.

-My current work focuses on Science & Technology Innovation and its social impacts.
+My current work focuses on science & technology innovation and its social impacts.
 I am curious about the conditions and mechanisms by which new things emerge and evolve, and how innovations influence business competition and social structures.
 In my work, I apply computational methods
-(e.g., natural language processing, simulation modeling, deep learning), advanced statistical models and some qualitative methods (e.g., interviews and field observations).
+(e.g., natural language processing, simulation model and machine learning), advanced statistical models and some qualitative skills (e.g., interview and observation).

 Thank you for your interest in my intellectual adventures.
-To reach out, please send me an email at: [lkcao@uchicago.edu](mailto: lkcao@uchicago.edu), or leave me a message on this website.
+To reach out, please send me an email at [lkcao@uchicago.edu](mailto: lkcao@uchicago.edu), or leave me a message on this website.